 The Commissioner of Canada Elections

 The Commissioner of Canada Elections is the independent officer responsible for ensuring that the Canada Elections Act (the Act) is complied with and enforced.
-You can find out more about the Commissioner of Canada Elections on their website.
+The Commissioner is appointed by the Chief Electoral Officer, after consultation with the Director of Public Prosecutions.

 Relationship between the Chief Electoral Officer and the Commissioner of Canada Elections